New Sophos Firewall models in the XGS Desktop series available

 - New, cost-effective 5G module: A new, cost-effective 5G module will be available for the XGS 118(w), XGS 128(w), and XGS 138 models, providing additional redundancy and flexibility for SD-WAN solutions.

-The new Sophos XGS Desktop Firewalls offer up to double the overall performance compared to their predecessors (Exception: XGS 138, which offers more performance but not doubling).
-Thanks to the improved acceleration functions of the FastPath technology in SFOS v21, combined with an optimized architecture in eight of the nine new models, an up to 3x improvement in IPsec VPN throughput performance can be achieved.
-This increased performance ensures that networks are better protected against modern threats, such as zero-day attacks.
+The new Sophos XGS Desktop Firewalls offer up to twice the overall performance of their predecessors.
+The exception is the XGS 138, which delivers more performance but not a full doubling.
+Thanks to improved acceleration in FastPath technology in SFOS v21, combined with an optimized architecture in eight of the nine new models, IPsec VPN throughput can improve by up to three times.
+This higher performance helps networks stay better protected against modern threats such as zero-day attacks.

-In addition to improved performance, the use of new cooling systems and fanless models (XGS 88 and XGS 108) ensures particularly quiet operation – ideal for noise-sensitive environments.
+In addition to better performance, the new cooling systems and fanless models (XGS 88 and XGS 108) provide particularly quiet operation, which is ideal for noise-sensitive environments.

-Energy consumption has been reduced by up to 50% at maximum load; in idle mode, the appliances require only slightly less power.
-The background here is that a CPU and NPU are no longer installed as heavily advertised in the XGS series to improve performance, but instead relying only on a CPU again, saving a processor while still increasing performance.
+Power consumption has been reduced by up to 50% at maximum load.
+In idle mode, the appliances use only slightly less power.
+The reason is that Sophos is no longer using the CPU and NPU combination that was heavily promoted with the XGS series to improve performance.
+Instead, the new models return to a CPU-only design, saving one processor while still increasing performance.

-Below is a comparison table of the individual appliances compared to Generation 1 and the new generation of desktop models.
+Below is a comparison table of the individual appliances, comparing the first generation with the new generation of desktop models.

 XGS 87 / 88